danilkiff/dotfiles-nix/README.md

 # Dotfiles & NixOS setup

-> Personal NixOS setup with modular configuration for development, multimedia, and virtualization.
+Personal NixOS setup with modular configuration for development, multimedia, and virtualization.

+> [!CAUTION]
+> This repo is public and intended for your own learning and research.
+> Always apply all necessary changes for your own configuration —
+> otherwise, you risk making your system unbootable or losing data.

 ## Usage